-Jon Gruden vs. the Past, Present and Future of the NFL
+The Jon Gruden Time Machine Project

 And so Gruden reshapes this iconic franchise as Davis likely would have.
 Many of his offseason roster decisions were straight from the Al Davis book on how to put together a team.

 Davis never hesitated to make a bold move, even if he knew he would be criticized, whether it was shipping off Kenny Stabler when Raider Nation thought Stabler was a football deity or trading Gruden himself at the height of his popularity.
 Gruden doesn't mind being in the eye of the hurricane either.
-He thought the Raiders needed cap space and cash this year more than the former Defensive Player of the Year, so he traded camp holdout Khalil Mack to the Bears, telling Bleacher Report simply of the deal, "We did what we felt was in the best interest of the Raiders moving forward.
+He thought the Raiders needed cap space and cash this year more than the former Defensive Player of the Year, so he traded camp holdout Khalil Mack to the Bears, telling Bleacher Report simply of the deal, "We did what we felt was in the best interest of the Raiders moving forward."

 Davis valued speed above all else.
 Gruden hired Tom Shaw, renowned as one of the finest speed coaches in the country, to be his strength and conditioning coordinator.